microsoft/fhir-starter/README.md

 2) Azure Healthcare API's for FHIR
 3) Azure Key Vault

-If you are ready to continue, you can find the repo cloning instructions [here](./docs/repo-instructions.md), and deployment documentation [here](./scripts/Readme.md)
+If you are ready to continue, you can find the deployment documentation [here](./scripts/Readme.md)

 ## Tracking Changes & Updates